oblinger/HookAnchorApp/logs/IDEA/Ideas Brain/Brain/2021.06 EOCA/EOCA.md

 _
 ## ===
 _
+# WP
-# 2022-02-25 - RED ALERT - THIS IS NOT A DRILL - I REPEAT THIS IS NOT A DRILL
+### wp2022-02-25 - RED ALERT - THIS IS NOT A DRILL - I REPEAT THIS IS NOT A DRILL

 Stuart Russell noticed that humanity's response to the AGI threat is not similar to what one might expect if we learned an alien species was going to arrive in the next century.
 I believe this is not because much of humanity (and the AI community itself) believes the really cannot arrive, but it is because they believe:
 (1) if such a threat exists it is far far into the mists of the future, and